 In September an Italian woman married herself in a lavish ceremony complete with white dress, bridesmaids and multi-tiered cake.
 Missing were a groom, groomsmen and a marriage license.
 The trend, called "sologamy," is becoming increasingly popular in Europe and Japan.

 Recently, my back yard was the site of a wedding reception.
-In the past, we have hosted a rehearsal dinner, graduation parties and other events open to invited guests in addition to family.
-Perhaps because of this, in recent weeks I have been asked by friends with large yards or unused buildings if they could offer their premises to the public and make a bit of extra income.
+In the past, we have hosted a rehearsal dinner, graduation parties and other events open to family and invited guests.
+In recent weeks I have been asked by several people who have large yards or unused buildings if they can offer their premises to the public and make a bit of extra income.
 The short answer is no, not without spending time, money and aggravation to secure required permits.